 Clonazepam Overdose Risk

-The risk is compounded if the person consumes clonazepam with alcohol or other drugs, as the combined depressant effects can slow the body to dangerous levels.
-An overdose of the prescription drug can cause:
+This risk is compounded if the person consumes clonazepam with alcohol or other drugs, as the combined depressant effects of doing so can slow the body to dangerous levels.
+A clonazepam overdose can cause:

 - Profound sedation.